keboola/crewai_demo/docs/azure_openai_integration.md

 # Use OPENAI_API_KEY directly for compatibility with all libraries
 api_key = os.environ.get("OPENAI_API_KEY")
 ```

-## Troubleshooting

-If you encounter issues with the Azure OpenAI integration, check the following:

-1. Verify that your API key and endpoint are correct
-2. Ensure that the deployment ID you're using exists in your Azure OpenAI resource
-3. Check the logs for any error messages
-4. Verify that you have the correct permissions to access the Azure OpenAI resource

-### OpenRouter Integration

-If you encounter an error like `Completions.create() got an unexpected keyword argument 'headers'` when using OpenRouter, make sure you're using the latest version of the code.
-We've updated the integration to use `default_headers` instead of `model_kwargs.headers` to fix compatibility issues with the latest OpenAI SDK.

-If you see an error like `'openrouter/openai/gpt-4o-mini is not a valid model ID'`, make sure you're using the correct model ID format.
-OpenRouter model IDs should be in the format `provider/model-name` (e.g., `openai/gpt-4o-mini`), not `openrouter/provider/model-name`.

 For more information about Azure OpenAI, refer to the [official documentation](https://learn.microsoft.com/en-us/fabric/data-science/ai-services/how-to-use-openai-sdk-synapse?tabs=python0).